Dodoth people

 The Dodoth (or Dodos) are an ethnic group in north eastern Uganda.
 They belong to the Karamojong Cluster, which also includes the Karamojong and Jie people.

 Their language is a dialect of the Karamojong language.
+Their population is estimated at 129,102 (2014 Census of Uganda).

 Location

 The Dodoth live in Kaabong District in the northeast of Uganda, a region of semi-arid savannah, bush and mountains.